-CAAA is a Canadian institution that offers comprehensive and flexible travel insurance plans to suit every type of traveler and vacation.
+CAA is a Canadian institution that offers comprehensive and flexible travel insurance plans to suit every type of traveller and vacation.
 Their coverage includes medical repatriation, emergency dental and pet care, and kenneling reimbursements.

 Their vacation package plan renders full cancellation insurance, which is ideal for prepaid and all-inclusive vacation packages.
 Family transportation and escort of children during emergencies are also part of it.
 Members get a 10% discount and coverage for COVID-19-related illnesses.

-However, this is beneficial for vaccinated members traveling during a Government of Canada-issued Level 3 (avoid non-essential) travel advisory.
+However, this benefits vaccinated members travelling during a Government of Canada-issued Level 3 (avoid non-essential) travel advisory.
 You get a cover of up to $2.5 million if partially vaccinated and up to $5 million if fully vaccinated.